SPY mode is where you get your non-Sonos plays from Last.fm, but you get your Sonos plays directly from your Sonos zones themselves.

 - Day-to-day operation: an overview of regular usage of Spy mode

-- Unmatched Spy observations: plays which can’t be found in MediaMonkey; how these are handled
+- Unmatched Spy observations: plays not found in MediaMonkey; how to handle

 - Listeners: creating additional Listeners, enrolling them, how to scrobble to LFM for them